arceus3115/re-search/README.md

 The web application also includes a feature to scrape data from the PCSAS website.
 You can access this feature by navigating to the `/pcsas` endpoint in the web application (e.g., `http://127.0.0.1:8000/pcsas`).

+## Known Issues

+*   **Previous Button Scrolling:** When clicking the "Previous" button in the academic paper search, the browser briefly scrolls the window to the search term input field before returning to the original scroll position.
+This is a known browser behavior that has not yet been fully resolved.

 ## Roadmap

 1.  **Separate Frontend and Backend (Completed):**